 Although each individual has $Q$ potential outcomes, we cannot observe the potential outcome $Y_i(\mathbf{z})$ if $\mathbf{Z}_i\neq\mathbf{z}$.
-Moreover, the treatment assignment is neither randomized nor balanced, and may depend on observed covariates $\mathbf{X}_i$.
+Moreover, the treatment assignment is not randomized, and may depend on observed covariates $\mathbf{X}_i$.
 With these challenges, how can we estimate all factorial effects of interest?